This website uses cookies to ensure you get the best experience on our website. Learn more

 Honeymoons

-The large, luxuriously appointed chalets at Okonjima Bush Camp come with their own separate day room and are perfect for a Namibian honeymoon.
-For something extra special, consider the larger honeymoon suite.
+Each of the large, luxuriously appointed chalets at Okonjima Bush Camp comes with its own separate day room: perfect for a Namibian honeymoon.
+For something extra special, consider the larger honeymoon suite, with its own fireplace, bathtub and outdoor shower.

 See ideas for Honeymoons in Namibia